It’s been 10 years since the release of Dane Rumble’s solo album The Experiment. Josie Adams looks back on why New Zealand fell so hard and fast.

 He’s a man dedicated to bespoke experiences.
 He once met a stranger at a bus stop and took him to a party.
 He 3D-printed rings for Zac Franich and Erin Simpson.
 He rhymed “campervan” with “gasoline” and we all believed it worked.

 Dane Rumble opened the Point Chevalier KFC in 2010, only a year before the Double Down was introduced.
 Did he, a proven deadset legend, have a hand in it?
 It’s impossible to know.
-One thing we do know is that 10 years ago he launched more than a few dozen Family Feasts – he ascended to NZ pop immortality.
+One thing we do know is that 10 years ago he launched more than a few dozen Family Feasts – he launched an ascent to NZ pop immortality.